 The Santuario do Caraca in Minas Gerais

-Want to explore the off-the-beaten track in Brazil?
+Want to explore the off-the-beaten-track in Brazil?
 The Santuario do Caraca seminary is nestled in the isolated mountains of the Parque Natural do Caraça.
 Located about 68 miles (110 km) from Belo Horizonte, near the town of Santa Barbara, the seminary and its surrounding park is one of the best places to see wildlife in Brazil, especially guara, maned wolves.
-The seminary was built in the 17th century, and was rebuilt in the 1980s as a hotel, managed by the monks.
+The seminary was built in the 17th century and was rebuilt in the 1980s as a hotel, managed by the monks.
 In the 1980s, the monks took to leaving seed on the steps for birds, and this attracted wolves, which soon became habituated to looking for food at the steps.
 Other animals you may spot include puma, ocelot, Southern-masked titi monkeys.
-There are several hikes and walking trails that will give you a sense of the Atantic Rainforest as well as the Cerrado vegetation.
-In Santa Barbara, there are restaurant where you can have a typical Brazilian lunch.
+There are several hikes and walking trails that will give you a sense of the Atlantic Rainforest as well as the Cerrado vegetation.
+In Santa Barbara, there are restaurants where you can have a typical Brazilian lunch.
 Insider’s Tip: Inquire about availability well in advance, because it can be difficult to get rooms at the Sanctuary.
 View all Brazil Tours – and contact us if you are interested in adding a trip to the Santuario.

 Sightseeing in the Atlantic Rainforest – Curitiba, Morretes & Antonina

 This full-day tour of Curitiba, Morretes, and Antonina in the Serra do Mar region includes a scenic train ride through the Atlantic Rainforest.
 First, enjoy a morning tour of Curitiba, passing the Tiradentes Square, the Guaira Theater, and the Museum of Oscar Niemeyer.
-Stop to visit the Wire Opera House, Tangua Park, Tingui Park and the Botanical Garden.
+Stop to visit the Wire Opera House, Tangua Park, Tingui Park, and the Botanical Garden.
 Also visit Antonina, a lovely and historic port town.
 Then transfer to Morretes, stopping there for a delicious lunch by the river, and free time to explore this quiet colonial town.
 The lunch (included) is a typical barreado, with slow-boiled beef and seafood.
 Return to Curitiba via the executive class 3-hour train ride through the Serra do Mar.
 The route was built in the late 19th century and crosses through lush rainforest, mountains, and bridges.
 View the Tango, Samba, Waterfalls Tour, which includes the Atlantic Rainforest.